SteveDeFacto/zsurf/README.md

 #zsurf
 about:

-zsurf - zero surf
+zsurf - Zero Surf

-Absolutely minimal code to initialize QtWebKit1.
-This browser is intended for use on systems with limited memory such as Raspberry PI Zero.
-QtWebKit1 includes recent security patches from Apple and it is also single threaded which greatly reduces memory usage.
+Absolutely minimal code to initialize QtWebKit1 with a few required features.
+This browser is intended primarily for use on systems with limited memory.
+Zero Surf uses QtWebKit1 which includes recent security patches from Apple and is also single threaded which greatly reduces memory usage.

+This is not the browser's final form and much work needs to be done to compile Qt to reduce memory usage further.
+The browser includes a simple script which offers Vim key bindings and simple hits.
+Future versions will offer a variety of scripts including extremely feature rich options.

 No AdBlock:
-I recommend using Privoxy with EasyList.
+Future versions will offer a JavaScript based AdBlocker.
+I recommend using Privoxy with EasyList for the time being.

-No GUI or Hot Keys:
-Intended to be used with a custom Javascript user interface which will be executed by the browser engine.
-The browser only exposes browser options to the script.js file.

-Security Considerations:
-The JavaScript interface needs to use something like WeakMaps to make all methods, variables, and classes private.
-Otherwise, a malicious script can gain control of your browser options.
-A secure implementation has not been developed yet.
-No default script has be included in order to hopefully promote security through obscurity.

 compile and install: